-CLIMATE PROJECTIONS FOR ESWATINI
+CLIMATE PROJECTIONS FOR THE GAMBIA

 Climate projection studies are abundant for multiple different time spans and with various scales.
-Climate models are tools used by the scientific community to assess weather condition trends over long periods.
-In a recent study [10], Alder, et al., compared the observed temperature and precipitations of the 1980-2004 period with the estimations of a set of global climate models provided by the Coupled Model Intercomparison Project Phase 5 (CMIP5).
+Climate models are tools that the scientific community uses to assess trends in weather conditions over long periods.
+In a recent study ^[9] Alder, et al., compared the observed temperature and precipitations of the 1980-2004 period with the estimations of a set of global climate models provided by the Coupled Model Intercomparison Project Phase 5 (CMIP5).
 Three future periods (2025-2049, 2050-2074 and 2071-2095) were then analyzed for different greenhouse emission scenarios (see IPCC's Emissions Scenarios).

-In all periods and all emission scenarios, models showed sharp rises in temperature.
-This is more evident in long-term period projections.
-In high emission scenarios (RCP8.5), model projections showed an increase of between 2°C and 3.5°C for the mid-term period (2050-2074), and of between 3°C and 5.5°C for the long-term period (2071-2095).
-Future changes in precipitation are less predictable, for all three periods, where variability is high for all considered emission scenarios (containing both negative and positive changes).
+In all periods and all emission scenarios, models showed an increase in temperature.
+This was most evident in long term period projections.
+In high emission scenarios (RCP 8.5), model projections showed an increase of between 1.5°C and 4°C for the mid term period (2050-2074) and of between 2°C and 5.5°C for the long term period (2071-2095).

+Future changes in precipitation are less predictable in all three periods, because the variability is large for all considered emission scenarios (containing both negative and positive changes).